oomorijosh/omorijosh.github.io/essays/smart-questions.md

 ## Conclusion

-Whether a question is considered smart or dumb depends largely on **context**.
-For example, asking Google *“How do I get input from a user in Java?”* is perfectly fine—sometimes we just need a refresher.
+Whether a question is considered smart or dumb depends largely on context.
+For example, asking Google “How do I get input from a user in Java?” is perfectly fine; sometimes we just need a refresher.
 However, posting that same question on a professional forum without showing any effort makes it seem lazy or thoughtless.

 If you're unsure how to phrase a good technical question, a great resource is Eric Steven Raymond’s essay:
   ["How to Ask Questions the Smart Way"](http://www.catb.org/esr/faqs/smart-questions.html)